cnsuhao/engine1/docs/Markdown/MainPageFAQ.md

  @refitem SubstanceTransportMethodology "Substance Transport"
 @endsecreflist

-## How do I work integrate the physiology engine into my application?
+## How do I integrate the physiology engine into my application?

 The engine has a modular architecture to reduce costs for applications that need a physiology engine and want to develop or extend a physiology model.